Copositivity, discriminants and nonseparable signed supports: Introduction

-This work has been supported by the European Union under the Grant Agreement number 101044561, POSALG.
-Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC).
-Neither the European Union nor ERC can be held responsible for them.
+We thank Carles Checa for discussions on this work, and Simon Telen for discussions on discriminants and for suggesting \Cref{example:signed:Adiscriminant:not:closed}.
+This work has been supported by the European Union under the Grant Agreement number 101044561, POSALG\footnote{Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC).
+Neither the European Union nor ERC can be held responsible for them.}.